-Here, we analyse the result of linear and nonlinear gyrokinetic simulations of experimentally relevant cases built from the MAST discharge \#22769.
-These cases are characterised by a dominant ion scale collisional MTM instability, whose dependence on various parameters and, in particular, on the electron collision frequency is investigated.
-While the electromagnetic heat flux from MTMs is very low and not experimentally significant on the chosen surface in this discharge, the local equilibrium nevertheless provides a useful reference for a scientific study of nonlinear saturation of MTMs in numerically tractable conditions.
+In this work, we extend the linear study presented in Ref.~\cite{valovivc2011} by performing a set of nonlinear gyrokinetic simulations of experimentally relevant cases built from the MAST discharge \#22769~\cite{valovivc2011}: the simulations reported here are the first converged nonlinear simulations of MTM turbulence in MAST.
+All the cases considered here are characterised by a dominant ion scale collisional MTM instability, whose dependence on various parameters and, in particular, on the electron collision frequency is investigated.
+An electron temperature gradient (ETG) instability is found at electron scale.
+We also find that the MTM-driven heat flux $Q_e^{\mathrm{MTM}}$ is sensitive to magnetic shear and to electron collision frequency, $\nu_e$.
+Local gyrokinetic simulations on two neighbouring surfaces in this MAST plasma at $r/a=0.5$ and $r/a=0.6$ reveal that $Q_e^\mathrm{MTM}$ is negligible at $r/a=0.5$ (lower magnetic shear, $\hat{s}=0.34$), with $Q_e^\mathrm{ETG}$ comparable to $Q_e^\mathrm{exp}$, while $Q_e^\mathrm{MTM}$ is substantial and comparable to both $Q_e^\mathrm{exp}$ and $Q_e^\mathrm{ETG}$ at $r/a=0.6$ (higher magnetic shear, $\hat{s}=1.1$).

+In addition, this MAST equilibrium provides a useful reference for a scientific study of nonlinear saturation of MTMs in numerically tractable conditions.
 Saturation mechanisms are investigated, and indicate a significant contribution from zonal fields in the saturation process, in agreement with Ref.~\cite{pueschel2020}.
-In addition, the level of saturated heat flux is found to strongly depend on the radial extension of the stochastic region due to magnetic island overlapping.
+The level of saturated heat flux is found to strongly depend on the radial extent of the stochastic region due to magnetic island overlapping.

 This paper is organised as follows.
 The MAST reference case is introduced in Sec.~\ref{sec:reference}, where the dominant microinstabilities are identified by means of linear gyrokinetic simulations.
 In Sec.~\ref{sec:linear}, the main MTM instability is characterised and results from linear simulation scans in electron temperature gradient, density gradient and electron collision frequency are presented.
-Results of nonlinear simulations are reported in Sec.~\ref{sec:nonlinear}, where the main saturation mechanism is identified.
-Finally, the effect of the stochastic layer formation on heat flux is analysed in Sec.~\ref{sec:islands}.
+Results of nonlinear simulations at $r/a=0.5$ are reported in Sec.~\ref{sec:nonlinear}, where the main saturation mechanism is identified.
+The effect of the stochastic layer formation on heat flux is analysed in Sec.~\ref{sec:islands}.
+The results of linear and nonlinear simulations carried out on the nearby $r/a=0.6$ flux surface with higher magnetic shear are discussed in Sec.~\ref{sec:rad06}.
 Conclusions follow in Sec.~\ref{sec:conclusion}.